carbonfive/spraygun-react-ts/README.md

-# spraygun-react
+# spraygun-react-ts

 [![CircleCI](https://circleci.com/gh/carbonfive/spraygun-react/tree/master.svg?style=svg)](https://circleci.com/gh/carbonfive/spraygun-react/tree/master)

-This is a Carbon Five-flavored convenience skeleton project for React.
-It is based on create-react-app (not ejected) with the following additions:
+This is a Carbon Five-flavored convenience skeleton project for React with TypeScript.
+It is based on create-react-app-ts (not ejected) with the following additions:

 - Styling via .scss with BEM conventions
 - Stylelint
-- ESLint/Prettier
+- TSLint/Prettier
 - Husky with lint-staged
 - CI testing via Circle CI
 - Deployable to Heroku out of the box